jaysylvester/citizen/README.md

 When caching an include controller, the view directive doesn't work.
 Set the view within the include directive of the calling controller.

 citizen's cache is a RAM cache stored in the heap, so be careful with your caching strategy.
-You could find yourself out of memory.
-Use the lifespan option so URLs that aren't receiving a ton of traffic naturally fall out of the cache and free up resources for frequently accessed pages.
+Use the lifespan option so URLs that aren't receiving regular traffic naturally fall out of the cache and free up resources for frequently accessed pages.

 ### Caching Static Assets